pr4j3sh/shorten/README.md

-# Url Shortener API
+# shorten

-This is an express js API for URL shortening..
+This is an express js API for URL shortening.

 ## Usage